-- Ans. (a) Reason (R) is the correct explanation of Assertion (A) because, when shopkeepers weigh less or when traders add charges that were not mentioned before are examples of exploitation in the market place. - 4.
-Assertion (A): Rampant food shortages, hoarding, black marketing, adulteration of food and edible oil gave birth to the consumer movement in an organised form in the 1980s.
+Ans. (a) Both A and R are true and R is the correct explanation of A.

+4. Assertion (A): Rampant food shortages, hoarding, black marketing, adulteration of food and edible oil gave birth to the consumer movement in an organised form in the 1980s.